apwestgarth/ContainersSFLab/README.md

     - If you do not have one, you can get a trial subscription here: https://azure.microsoft.com/en-us/free/

 # Containerize an existing ASP.NET application using Visual Studio and Service Fabric
+In order to lift and shift an application to the cloud without re-writing code, we're going to containerize the application and deploy it to a Service Fabric cluster.

 # Lab Overview

 In this lab, you will be guided through the following tasks:

-1. Build a Docker container for Windows, with an existing ASP.NET web application
+1. Build a Windows Docker container, with an existing ASP.NET web application

-1. Create an Azure Container Registry, and push your container to a registry

-1. Create an Azure Service Fabric application with your container
+1. Create a Service Fabric application with your container

-1. Deploy your application to Azure Service Fabric
+1. Deploy your application to a Service Fabric cluster

+*This lab's instructions can also be accessed at https://aka.ms/sfcontainerlab along with necessary resources.*

-# Build a Docker container for Windows, with an existing ASP.NET web application
+# Build a Docker container for Windows with an existing ASP.NET web application

-**Goal:** The goal of this section is to have an ASP.NET application running in a Docker container on your Windows 10 developer machine.
+**Goal:** The goal of this section is to have an ASP.NET application running in a container on your Windows 10 developer machine.

 ## Process